ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/apache, php, perl, py.md

 http://localhost/cgi-bin/Hello.pl
  Click on the above link, you will receive Hello world message.
- There is a quite small difference between cgi & Perl scripts.CGI scripts are saved with extension .cgi and sample program for PERL cgi is:
+ There is a quite small difference between cgi and Perl scripts.CGI scripts are saved with extension .cgi and sample program for PERL cgi is:

  Save it as test.cgi and check it: http://localhost/cgi-bin/test.cgi
 [D] Configuring python scripting:
- The same procedure for python script only code is important at start up & save with index.py:
+ The same procedure for python script only code is important at start up and save with index.py:
  Click on the following link and check it: http://localhost/cgi-bin/index.py
 Now, for CGI scripts: